 “How Soon Is Now?” is a 1984 song written by Morrissey and Johnny Marr and first released by their band The Smiths.
 Johnny Marr described it as “possibly our most enduring record.
 It’s m… read more

 The Smiths were an English alternative rock band formed in Manchester in 1982.
-The band was comprised of the singer Morrissey, the guitarist Johnny Marr, the bassist Andy Rourke and the drummer Mike Joyce.
+The band comprised singer Morrissey, guitarist Johnny Marr, bassist Andy Rourke and drummer Mike Joyce.
 They are regarded as one of the most important acts to emerge from the 1980s British independent music scene.
 When asked about the group's name, Morrissey explained: "It was the most ordinary name and I thought it was time the ordinary folk of the world showed their faces."
 "Smith" happens to be the most common surname in England.
-The Smiths were unique i… read more
+The Smiths were unique in that they never used… read more